CBS Evening News: Bob Schieffer (2005–2006)

 On March 10, 2005, Rather was succeeded on an interim basis by Face the Nation host and CBS News correspondent Bob Schieffer.
-At the time Schieffer took over, it was uncertain how long he would host the broadcast, whether it would retain its current structure, or instead adopt some kind of multiple host or alternative format.
+At the time Schieffer took over, how long he would host the broadcast, whether it would retain its current structure, or instead would adopt some kind of multiple host or alternative format was uncertain.
 Under Rather in the years leading up to his retirement, the CBS Evening News trailed its rivals at ABC and NBC by a fairly large margin.
 White House correspondent John Roberts, and Scott Pelley, his predecessor in that position, were often mentioned as possible successors to Rather when he retired.
 Jim Axelrod became White House correspondent when Roberts later left for CNN.

 In the months following Rather's departure, the program came to emphasize live exchanges between Schieffer and various CBS News correspondents around the world.
 In contrast to traditional network news practice, these exchanges were unrehearsed as part of an effort to make the language on the broadcast sound more "natural".
 Viewership increased over this period, with the program being the only network evening news broadcast to gain viewers during 2005.
 In November 2005, CBS announced that CBS Evening News executive producer Jim Murphy would be replaced by Rome Hartman, who took over in January 2006.

-Schieffer led the CBS Evening News to become the #2 evening news broadcast, ahead of ABC's World News Tonight.
-The ABC News division was in flux following the death of anchor Peter Jennings in 2005, and, with the adoption of a dual-anchor format on World News Tonight, life-threatening injuries suffered by co-anchor Bob Woodruff in January 2006 when an Iraqi military convoy he rode in hit a roadside bomb, leaving Elizabeth Vargas as sole anchor.
-When Charles Gibson was appointed sole anchor of World News Tonight in May 2006, after Elizabeth Vargas resigned in connection with her pregnancy, ABC regained stability and momentum to regain the #2 spot.
+Schieffer led the CBS Evening News to become the number-two evening news broadcast, ahead of ABC's World News Tonight.
+The ABC News division was in flux following the death of anchor Peter Jennings in 2005, and with the adoption of a dual-anchor format on World News Tonight, life-threatening injuries suffered by co-anchor Bob Woodruff in January 2006 when an Iraqi military convoy he rode in hit a roadside bomb, leaving Elizabeth Vargas as sole anchor.
+When Charles Gibson was appointed sole anchor of World News Tonight in May 2006, after Elizabeth Vargas resigned in connection with her pregnancy, ABC regained stability and momentum to regain the second spot.

 Bob Schieffer's final CBS Evening News program was broadcast on August 31, 2006.
-Russ Mitchell filled in for the following two nights (September 1 and 4, 2006), after which he was succeeded by Katie Couric on September 5, 2006.
+Russ Mitchell filled in for the following nights (September 1, 2006 & September 4, 2006), after which he was succeeded by Katie Couric on September 5, 2006.